Buckeye Balls Recipe

 • Make sure the peanut butter you use has sugar in the ingredients.
 You need a shelf-stable creamy peanut butter that has sweetness and holds up better than the natural version.

 • When you’re rolling out the peanut butter balls, a trick you can use is to rub a small amount of butter between your hands.
 This will make sure the dough doesn’t stick to your hands while you’re forming the balls.
-Then use a toothpick to dip them into the chocolate, but not all the way, that’s what gives them the “eye” look.
+Then use a toothpick to dip them into the chocolate, but not all the way, that’s what gives them their signature look.

 • Buckeye Balls dipped with toothpicks can be smoothed over with a quick pinch and pat, so you can see the difference in the pictures to see which way you prefer.
 Either way, they’re just as delicious!

-In the extremely unlikely event you have leftovers, you’ll want to keep them fresh!
-To keep your Buckeye Balls fresh, place them in an airtight container in the refrigerator.
-The airtight seal prevents moisture and odors from affecting the flavor and texture.
+• Store: To keep your Buckeye Balls fresh, place them in an airtight container in the refrigerator.
 Refrigerate for up to a week for the best taste.

 What Are Buckeye Balls?

-Buckeye Balls are balls made from creamy peanut butter, vanilla, butter, and powdered sugar rolled into a dough and dipped in melted chocolate.
-They’re creamy, nutty, chocolatey, and one of the most perfect desserts you’ll ever try.
+Buckeye Balls are made from creamy peanut butter, vanilla, butter, and powdered sugar rolled into a ball and dipped in melted chocolate.
+They’re creamy, nutty, chocolaty – everything you want in a bite sized treat!

 Why Are They Called Buckeye Balls?